 Indian Health Service, Roswell Park Launch Partnership to Reduce Cancer’s Impact on Native Communities

-BUFFALO, N.Y. — In a new and historic collaboration, the Indian Health Service of the U.S. Department of Health and Human Services and Roswell Park Cancer Institute are partnering to reduce cancer’s impact on American Indian and Alaska Native communities around the country.
+BUFFALO, N.Y. — In a new and historic collaboration, the Indian Health Service of the U.S. Department of Health and Human Services and Roswell Park Comprehensive Cancer Center are partnering to reduce cancer’s impact on American Indian and Alaska Native communities around the country.
 The agreement focuses on health care and cancer prevention as well as facilitation of research and expansion of career and educational opportunities for Native American populations.

 “This important collaboration between the Indian Health Service and Roswell Park offers a unique opportunity to provide access to a broad array of cancer prevention services to American Indian and Alaska Native communities,” says Mary Smith, IHS principal deputy director and an enrolled member of the Cherokee Nation.
 “IHS partners with many organizations to bring additional resources and capacity to the Indian health system, and with these experts we can better address the needs of our patients and native communities.”

 “The agreement will strengthen our relationships with Native American communities and help us to ensure that culturally appropriate cancer education, research and services are accessible to everyone,” says Rodney Haring, PhD, MSW, assistant professor of oncology in the Office of Cancer Health Disparities Research at Roswell Park.
 “The values and traditions of Native American culture will inform and enhance our efforts to reduce the devastating burden of cancer, not only in Native communities but for everyone.”
 An enrolled member of the Seneca Nation, Dr. Haring is also a delegate to the American Indian and Alaska Native Health Research Advisory Council within HHS.

 Roswell Park and the Indian Health Service have agreed to collaborate in the following areas: